 Collective action against the climate crisis is badly needed.
 Time for the green vests?

 Save the climate, have fewer children!
 I regularly come across this advice, in the newspaper or on social media, often in a nicely designed graph.
 No need for shorter showers, getting rid of your car or to stop eating meat: no other action (or rather, non-action) reduces your CO2 emissions ...
 Continue reading →

-It's not going well with Pando, the forest of one tree.
-And for a change it's not because of global warming.
+Pando, the forest of one tree, is not doing well.
+And it's not because of global warming for a change.
 Pando is one of the oldest organisms on earth – perhaps 14,000 years old, when Norway was still largely covered with a kilometer-thick ice cap.
-Our climate has changed a lot since ...
+Our climate has changed a lot since then, ...
 Continue reading →

-It's incomprehensible to choose polluting aircraft over the train.
+To choose polluting aircraft over the train is incomprehensible.